healthykitchen101/healthykitchen101.com/electric-skillets/reviews/crux/crux-electric-skillet-14620.md

 *   Cleaning and Storing (30%) - **8.5**/undefined

+The Crux Non-Stick Electric Skillet 14620 was user-friendly and its medium size fit well in the dishwasher as well as in the storage.
+Although cleaning was simple for the most part, we encountered challenges with persistent burnt residue such as caramel stains.

 ### 9.0 - Ease of Use

 <img src="https://cdn.healthykitchen101.com/reviews/images/electric-skillets/crux-electric-skillet-14620-ease-use-clu0o6bvj0005iq882fhqbpp9.jpg" alt="The Crux Non-Stick Electric Skillet 14620 with its thermostat inserted." width="300px" height="200px">

+We encountered no issues with the fit of the electric thermostat, and found the indicator light to be easily visible (+3).

+The temperature settings weren’t exactly imprecise but we found the skillet cycling off and then back on to around the exact input temperature instead of going past for around 50°F like most other skillets.
+This made the pan’s temperatures stabilize slightly below the intensity we desired (-1).

+Nonetheless, the skillet's exterior consistently maintains a safe temperature, minimizing the risk of accidental burning, though it's essential to handle it by the handles only to ensure safety (+3).
+Furthermore, the anti-slip pads effectively prevented the pan from slipping and provided stability, even under vigorous use (+3).

 ### 8.5 - Cleaning and Storing

 <img src="https://cdn.healthykitchen101.com/reviews/images/electric-skillets/crux-electric-skillet-14620-cleaning-storing-clu0o6c5z000biq880ka6132p.jpg" alt="Burnt caramel on the surface of the Crux Non-Stick Electric Skillet 14620." width="300px" height="200px">

+The ceramic non-stick coating of the Crux effectively releases food (+3).
+During our heat distribution test however, we found that it required multiple washes with warm water and dishwashing liquid to entirely remove the burnt caramel (-0.5).

+On a positive note, regular clean-ups were effortless (+4).
+Additionally, all parts of the skillet, except for the thermostat, can be conveniently cleaned in the dishwasher (+2).

+The skillet is really attractive so it looks good out on the counter, or you can put it back in the box for safe keeping (+3).